dhruvmanila/taxi_availability_eda/README.md

 <img alt="taxis available in regions for hour 1" src="./assets/available_taxis_by_region_hour1.png">

 This is a more granular analysis for number of taxis available by region _per hour_.
-For more images, please refer to the [Google Colab notebook](https://colab.research.google.com/drive/1nw-RLUhurcgXEY73Vq4sXpHnyb6qj1uJ?usp=sharing).
+For images for other time, please refer to the [Google Colab notebook](https://colab.research.google.com/drive/1nw-RLUhurcgXEY73Vq4sXpHnyb6qj1uJ?usp=sharing).

 ## Routes taken by the available taxis on an average day

 <img alt="most routes taken by available taxis" src="./assets/taxi_routes.png">

-TODO: conclusion
+- This showcases all the busy roads taken by the taxis during an average day.
+- Most of the roads are all the main ones going through the important parts of the city namely the Downtown, Airport, University, Parks, Golf course etc.